Postdoctoral researcher in Computer Science

 The application is made online.
 Click the button “Apply” to begin the application procedure.

 For the application to be complete, the following electronic documents must be included:

-Only documents written in English, Swedish, Norwegian and Danish can be reviewed.
+Only documents written in Swedish, English, Norwegian or Danish can be reviewed.

 We decline any contact with advertisers or recruitment agencies in the recruitment process.